thomaspayton/CSHARP-QA/README.md

 is the ability to create a class that inherits attributes and behaviors from an existing class.

 Q: Is multiple inheritance supported?
+Your class only inherits from a single base class

 Q: What is the purpose of as operator?
+You can use the as operator to perform certain types of conversions between compatible reference types or nullable types.

 Q: What is the difference between a struct and a class?
+Structs are value type whereas Classes are reference type.

 Q: What is the difference between continue and break statements?
+Break statement breaks the loop/switch whereas continue skip the execution of current iteration only

 Q: What is this and how is it used?
 The this keyword refers to the current instance of the class and is also used as a modifier of the first parameter of an extension method.